hughdingb58/deposit_size_prediction/readme.md

 # Running the notebook

-We have chosen to do the full analysis in a single Jupyter notebook for ease of use.
-We have made an effort to keep it navigable.
+The full analysis is done in a single Jupyter notebook for clarity and ease of use.
 You will need to have an installation of Jupyter and Python >= 3.

 ## Required libraries